apache/airflow/dev/README_AIRFLOW3_DEV.md

 ## Merging PRs for providers and Helm chart

 Make sure PR targets `main` branch.
-Avoid merging PRs that involve providers + core / helm chart + core Core part should be extracted to a  separated PR.
+Avoid merging PRs that involve (providers + core) or (helm chart + core).
+Core parts should be extracted to a separate PR.
 Exclusions should be pre-approved specifically with a comment by release manager.
 Do not treat PR approval (Green V) as exclusion approval.